March 23, 2021

 Testosterone is the predominant “male” hormone made in the human body.
 In men, testosterone is made in the testes.
-Although its major function is to regulate sperm production, testosterone is active throughout the body and has an impact on many areas of health, including bone and muscle health/mass, drive, fat distribution, heart health, blood cell production, and hair growth/distribution.
+Although its major function is to regulate sperm production, testosterone is active throughout the body and has an impact on many areas of health, including bone and muscle health/mass, libido, fat distribution, heart health, blood cell production, and hair growth/distribution.

 Although high levels of testosterone in men are normally associated with better body composition than lower levels—greater muscle mass and less body fat—high levels can be associated with heart disease and high blood pressure, which can both also be associated with being overweight.